fepegar/torchio/docs/source/transforms/transforms.rst

 The available interpolation strategies can be inferred from the elements of :class:`~torchio.transforms.interpolation.Interpolation`.

-``'nearest'`` can be used for quick experimentation as it is very fast, but produces relatively poor results.

-``'linear'``, default in TorchIO, is usually a good compromise between image quality and speed to be used for data augmentation during training.
+``'linear'`` interpolation, the default in TorchIO for scalar images, is usually a good compromise between image quality and speed.

-Instances of :class:`~torchio.data.image.LabelMap` are always resampled using nearest neighbor interpolation, independently of the interpolation type specified at transform instantiation, which will be used for instances of :class:`~torchio.data.image.ScalarImage`.
+It is therefore a good choice for data augmentation during training.

 Methods such as ``'bspline'`` or ``'lanczos'`` generate high-quality results, but are generally slower.
 They can be used to obtain optimal resampling results during offline data preprocessing.

+``'nearest'`` can be used for quick experimentation as it is very fast, but produces relatively poor results for scalar images.
+It is the default interpolation type for label maps, as categorical values for the different labels need to preserved after interpolation.

+When instantiating transforms, it is possible to specify independently the interpolation type for label maps and scalar images, as shown in the documentation for, e.g., :class:`~torchio.transforms.Resample`.

 Visit the
 `SimpleITK docs <https://simpleitk.org/doxygen/latest/html/namespaceitk_1_1simple.html#a7cb1ef8bd02c669c02ea2f9f5aa374e5>`_